autonome/metafluff/posts/2017/12/13/2017-summary/index.md

 While I had a few posts that I really liked and were successful, I really thought I'd write more this year, and am disappointed by how little I managed to publish.
 I have a huge number of partially completed posts in my drafts folder.
 I need to create a habit of flexing the writing muscle regularly.

-The big traffic post was the post about the absurd number of tabs.
-I really didn't expect such a response - #1 on HackerNews, coverage loads of mainstream tech news outliets like CNET,
+The big traffic post was about my absurd number of tabs.
+I did some basic performance testing across a bunch of versions of Firefox, which showed dramatic improvements in startup time even with more than 1000 tabs.
+I really didn't expect such a response - [#1 on HackerNews](https://news.ycombinator.com/item?id=14823807) (537 comments!), coverage by loads of mainstream tech news outlets like [ZDNET](http://www.zdnet.com/article/firefox-can-open-over-1500-tabs-in-15-seconds/), and [pretty massive comment thread on /r/programming](https://www.reddit.com/r/programming/comments/6otuw7/the_new_firefox_and_ridiculous_numbers_of_tabs/).

 * Jan 11 - [Infectious Ideas: Scaling the Physical Web](https://medium.com/@dietrich/infectious-ideas-scaling-the-physical-web-c04bd1261fa2) (Medium post)
 * Jan 31 - [Barcamp Yangon 2017: Technology, Community and the Largest Unconference in the World](https://medium.com/@dietrich/barcamp-yangon-2017-technology-community-and-the-largest-unconference-in-the-world-5966687fd84d) (Medium Post)